Vrata: Types

+There are different rules and guidelines followed while observing a given vrata period.

 Nirjala-vrata (nirjal vrat)

-It consists of complete fasting without drinking water.
-Hence, it is called Nirjala(Without water or waterless) vrata.
-Unlike normal(common) vratas in which consumption of fruits, juices, milk, water and sugar is allowed, the 'vrati' doesn't eat or drink anything at all (to purify their body).
-It is common in Hindu festivals such as Nirjala Ekadashi, and chhath.
+This consists of complete fasting without drinking any water.
+Hence, it is called Nirjala (waterless) vrata.
+Unlike normal (common) vratas in which the consumption of fruits, juices, milk, water and sugar are allowed, the 'vrati' doesn't eat or drink anything at all, with the intent to purify their body.
+It is common on Hindu festivals such as Nirjala Ekadashi, and chhath.

 Jainism

 Five vrata-s (vows) are one of the codes of conduct for Jain householders.
 Any of the vows (vratas) that govern the activities of both monks and laymen.
 These are similar to the Yamas of yoga, and include the vow of ahimsa, satya, asteya, brahmacharya and aparigraha.
 Jainism also has seven supplementary vows, called the Shila-vratas, which suggest additional virtues.

 Fasting is part of vrata observances in Jainism, and some involve congregational fasting at temples.
 Vrata among Jaina women may involve complete or partial fasting on certain specific days; a pilgrimage or tirtha to a particular place or places, as well as virtuous actions to others.
 Vrata is viewed as a form of austerity, with the power to remove karma from jiva (soul) and gain punya (merit).

 Laypersons aren't expected to observe these vows strictly.
 Once a layperson has gone through the preliminary stages of spiritual discipline (gunasthana), that person may promise to observe 12 vows for a stated period of time and may renew the pledge at the completion of that time.